Prison Rape Elimination Act (PREA)

 The agency requires all employees, contractors, volunteers, and interns to complete training on youth right to be free from sexual abuse, the right of youth and employees to be free from retaliation for reporting sexual abuse, the dynamics of sexual abuse in confinement, and the common reactions of sexual abuse victims.

 During the intake process, staff will inform youth of the agency’s zero-tolerance policy regarding sexual abuse and report incidents or suspicions of sexual abuse in an age-appropriate fashion.
-The youth will complete the “Youth Safety Guide” within 72 hours of arrival to a facility/program/office (owned, operated, or contracted).
+The youth will complete the “Youth Safety Guide” within 72 hours of arrival at a facility/program/office (owned, operated, or contracted).

 REPORTING AND INVESTIGATIONS